 At John Muir, we are extremely fortunate, through the collective efforts of our wider community, to have additional staff and enrichment opportunities for our students through funding provided by the Santa Monica-Malibu Education Foundation (SMMEF).
-Our literacy coach; many instructional assistants; art teacher; primary music teacher; and our new Science, Technology, Engineering and Math (STEM) facilitators are all Teacher Association (PTA)

-focusing on providing the "stuff" that makes classrooms and schools run smoothly-providing supplies and copies for teachers, computers for students, upgrades to our staff lounge, subscriptions for student computer programs, and a portion of our Reading Partners collaboration.
+Our literacy coach; many instructional assistants; art teacher; primary music teacher; and our new Science, Technology, Engineering and Math (STEM) facilitators are all funded through SMMEF.
+Our Parent Teacher Association (PTA) is focusing on providing the "stuff" that makes classrooms and schools run smoothly-providing supplies and copies for teachers, computers for students, upgrades to our staff lounge, subscriptions for student computer programs, and a portion of our Reading Partners collaboration.